FabioAntunes/fish-nvm/README.md

 nvm_alias_command eslint prettier
 ```

-The default output path is `/urs/local/bin`, if you get erros message due to permissions, try running with sudo permissions:
+The default output path is `/urs/local/bin`, if you get an error message due to permissions, try running with sudo permissions:

 ```fish
 sudo fish nvm_alias_command eslint prettier